dinotuku/INTREK/README.md

 * `HRManager`- Take care of receiving and displaying the data from the watch.
 It can also show the data on a plot, if the PlotView is provided.
 * `MicrocontrollerManager` - As for the two previous classes, it handles the receiving of new data from the connected board.
 Namely, it is here that all the bleutooth functionalities are implemented.

+#### SensorTile
+This class are use for implement the microcontroller sensorTile in our application.
+* `BluetoothLeService` - Service for connect a device in BLE (bluetooth Low Energy).
+The device use the value in SampleGattAtributes for find the characteristic who contains the temperature and the pressure.
+The datas are then convert thanks to NumberConversion.
+* `DeviceScanActivity` - Activity who scan all of the device available.
+Return the device choose by the user.
+* `SampleGattAtributes`- Some attributes of the sensorTile allow to recognise some services and characteristics
+* `NumberConversion` - Methods use for convert the data in little endian to integer or short.

 #### ui.main
 * `EmailActivity` - For user to enter email.
 It will get different exceptions, decides whether the user is registered or not, and send the result to PasswordActivity.
 * `HistoryActivity` - Show activity history.
 It will fetch data on Firebase and show all the recordings in a list view.